Cluckhead/Bang/README.md

     *   `main()`: Finds and processes all `pre_*.csv` files in the `Data` directory when the script is run directly, logging a summary.

 ### `security_processing.py`
-*   **Purpose:** Handles the loading, processing, and analysis of security-level data, assuming input CSV files are structured with one security per row and time-series data spread across columns where headers represent dates (e.g., DD/MM/YYYY).
+*   **Purpose:** Handles the loading, processing, and analysis of security-level data, assuming input CSV files are structured with one security per row and time-series data spread across columns where headers represent dates (e.g., YYYY-MM-DD).
 *   **Robustness Features:**
     *   Uses the shared `logging` module (`data_processing_errors.log`).
     *   Reads input CSVs using `on_bad_lines='skip'` and encoding error handling.